Help us improve your experience.

 6. Apply the recommended action.

-Configlets allow you to push custom configuration snippets to a device through Apstra Data Center Director.
+Configlets are custom configuration snippets that you can apply on a device through Apstra Data Center Director.

 Note:

-• Improperly configured configlets may not raise warnings or restrictions.
-Always test and validate configlets in a dedicated validation environment before deploying them to the production environment.
+• You may not get warnings for incorrect configurations pushed using configlets.
+Ensure you test and validate configlets in a dedicated validation environment before deploying them to the production environment.

 • Passwords and other secret keys are not encrypted in configlets.

-7. After applying the configuration changes, return to the Energy dashboards to validate the results.
+7. After applying the configuration changes, return to the Sustainability dashboards to validate the results.

 Note:

-Changes to port states, traffic patterns, or threshold configurations may take up to 24 hours to be reflected in the Energy dashboards.
+Changes to port states, traffic patterns, or threshold configurations may take up to 24 hours to be reflected in the Sustainability dashboards.